 The Real Mary King’s Close

-Sitting beneath the City Chambers on Edinburgh’s Royal Mile lies a network of streets that were once bustling with people who lived and worked between the 17th and 19th centuries.
-These, once open, streets were buried underground when the City Chambers were built.
-Mary King’s Close gets its name comes from one of the wealthy residents on the streets; Mary King a merchant Burgess and widow.
-This area saw the arrival of the plague in 1645, with hundreds of residents y perishing of the deadly disease.
+Sitting beneath the City Chambers on Edinburgh’s Royal Mile lies a network of streets that were once bustling with people who lived and worked there in the 17th century.
+These streets were once open, but became buried beneath the new City Chambers building in 1753.
+Mary King’s Close gets its name from one of the wealthy residents on the streets; Mary King a merchant Burgess and widow.
+This area saw the arrival of the plague in 1645, with hundreds of residents perishing of the deadly disease.
 Now, these winding narrow alleys and tunnels are said to be haunted by former residents and merchants.

-To discover more about Edinburgh legends, spend some time exploring our historic city’s attractions and sights.
+To discover more about Edinburgh legends and stories, spend some time exploring our historic city’s attractions and sights.
 So, check out our special offers, book your stay at central Parliament House and unlock the mystery!